 How Binghamton University will weigh the request and respond:

-If you disclose an incident to a Binghamton University employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to the institution's request to initiate an investigation, the Title IX coordinator must weigh your request against the University's obligation to provide a safe, non-discriminatory environment for all members of the community, including you.
+If you disclose an incident to a Binghamton University employee who is responsible for responding to or reporting sexual violence or sex based harassment, but wish to maintain confidentiality or do not consent to the institution's request to initiate an investigation, the Title IX coordinator must weigh your request against the University's obligation to provide a safe, non-discriminatory environment for all members of the community, including you.

 We will assist you with academic, housing, transportation, employment and other reasonable and available accommodations or safety planning regardless of your reporting choices.
 While reporting individuals may request accommodations, adjustments, and/or protective measures through several college offices, the Dean of Students' office can serve as a primary point of contact to assist with these measures as well as a wide variety of issues affecting students' academic and personal lives.